Tech N9ne: 2015–2017: Strangulation Vol. II, The Storm, Dominion, and Strange Reign

 On November 20, 2015, Tech N9ne released Strangeulation Vol. II, the sixth album in his Collabos series and 16th album overall.
 The album features the entire roster of Strange Music at the time along with JL, Ryan Bradley, and Tyler Lyon.
 On January 11, 2016, Tech released a remix of Marilyn Manson's song "The Beautiful People" for Dr. Dre's The Pharmacy on Beats 1 radio.
 In spring 2016, Tech N9ne went on tour with fellow Strange members for another Independent Powerhouse Tour.

 In December 2016, Tech N9ne released his 17th album, The Storm, the followup to his 1999 debut album The Calm Before The Storm.

 In January 2017, Tech N9ne announced his seventh Collabos album titled Dominion, released April 7, and stated plans to release a second album in his Collabos series the same year.
 In March, Tech began the Strictly Strange '17 tour with fellow Strange Music artists.
 The same month, Tech announced on radio station GoMN plans to release his next solo album, Planet, in 2018.
-On June 20, 2017, Tech earned his first platinum record in 18 years for Caribou Lou.
+On June 20, 2017, Tech earned his first platinum record in 18 years for "Caribou Lou".
 Tech N9ne released the eighth Collabos album, Strange Reign, on October 13, 2017, marking it the second album release that year.

-2018–present: Planet, N9na, EnterFear, and Asin9ne
+2018–2023: Planet, N9na, EnterFear, Asin9ne and Bliss

 On March 2, 2018, Tech N9ne released Planet, making this his 20th studio album.
 On April 19, 2019, Tech N9ne released N9na, making this his 21st studio album.
 Nearly a year later, on April 10, 2020, his 22nd album, Enterfear was released.
 On July 29, 2020, he was featured on "CMFT Must Be Stopped", a single by Slipknot vocalist Corey Taylor.
 On October 23, 2020, Tech N9ne released a new project titled Fear Exodus.

 On October 8, 2021, Tech N9ne released an album titled "Asin9ne".
 The album features guest appearances from Lil Wayne, Mumu Fresh, Snow Tha Product, Russ, E-40, X-Raided, as well as wrestler turned actor Dwayne Johnson.

 Tech N9ne features on fellow Kansas City area musician Samantha Fish's 2021 album Faster, rapping on the song "Loud".

+On May 3, 2022, at Red Rocks Amphitheatre, Tech N9ne announced his then-upcoming album Bliss, performing a song off the album titled "They Know Meh" featuring fellow Kansas City-based rapper, The Popper.

+Bliss was released on July 28, 2023, after being delayed from a July 14 release.
+The album contains guest appearances from Conway the Machine, Joyner Lucas, X-Raided, Kim Dracula, RMR, Qveen Herby and Durand Bernarr.